Kokoda Challenge in Gold Coast, Queensland

 The course starts at Firth Park in Mudgeeraba, and follows selected fire trails and paths through the Gold Coast Hinterland including areas of Austinville, Springbrook, Numinbah Valley, Beechmont and Clagiraba to the finish line at the Nerang Velodrome.
-The start and finish locations are shown approximately by points 1 and 2 in the map below.

 Event listings are based on information found on the official website and/or from event directors.
 All information presented is as accurate as possible but is subject to change without notice.
 Always check with the official event website for up to date information.